America's Response Monument: Small version made

-Blumberg took another three months to re-sculpt the piece until he was sure he got the horse and soldier precisely correct.
+Blumberg took another three months to re-sculpt the piece until he got the horse and soldier precisely correct.
 "This job is something I'm emotional about," Blumberg said.
-"This allows me to honor soldiers, capture a unique aspect of their service and then have the opportunity to put it in New York.
+"This allows me to honor soldiers, capture a unique aspect of their service, and then have the opportunity to put it in New York.
 I couldn't have scripted it better.
 This is super powerful for me."